Postcards and ugly sweaters: 8 interesting facts about celebrating Christmas in the USA

 The most popular seasonal cards are Christmas ones, they are sold for as much as $ 1,6 billion.
 This tradition is gradually dying, but for millions of families signing cards and putting them on envelopes is still an integral symbol of the holiday.

-Christmas is also a high time for mail thanks to the seasonal purchase of gifts “under the Christmas tree” in online stores.
+Christmas is also a hot time for mailing thanks to the seasonal shopping for Christmas tree gifts from online stores.
 Such packages are delivered by mail, not couriers.

 The original column is published on the website.
 Ukrainian service "Voices of America".